NoxHarmonium/flexicamera/README.md

 A flexible camera system for Unity3D

-Currently under development, this camera plugin for Unity3D aims to be multipurpose camera that makes it easy to combine several different camera influences gracefully to enable things like tweening of the camera.
+This camera plugin for Unity3D aims to be multipurpose camera that makes it easy to combine several different camera influences gracefully to enable things like tweening of the camera.
 At the moment it isn't actually very flexible as I'm developing it with a work project in mind, but I aim to expand the functionality in my free time.

 Currently Implimented Controllers
 ---------------------------------